 Individual psychotherapy, couples psychotherapy, and case consultation to professionals.

 Welcome to my website.
-I'm in full time private practice 280 Park Avenue South, and I’ve been practicing for over 35 years.
+I’ve been practicing for over 35 years.
 I received my PhD from NYU in Clinical Psychology in 1975, and then completed a two-year Postdoctoral Fellowship in the Yale Department of Medicine (Psychiatry) in 1977.
 I followed this with a four-year program in Analytic Training at the Westchester Center, where we studied many forms of psychoanalytic orientations.

 I discovered the importance of trauma and dissociation in the 1990’s, so that now I am a traumatologist as well as a relationally-oriented practioner.
 What being a traumatologist means is that I am attentive to the huge impact that trauma has on so many people’s lives, as well as how this creates dissociative problems, large or small; and I have an expertise in treating these.
 What relationally-oriented means is that I think that people develop in the context of their relationships-early and present, and that the way they are psychologically structured, how they interact, and what they expect from other people derives from this.